Secret Fish Bait Formulas

 Up to 50% off selected plants

 When our hunter-gatherer ancestors fed on plants they only had the species that were growing around them.
-By selecting the more palatable and productive plants our nomadic ancestors were able to settle and start the process which lead to the food crops we now grow commercially and in our gardens.
+By selecting the more palatable and productive plants our nomadic ancestors were able to settle and start the process which led to the food crops we now grow commercially and in our gardens.
 The original plants are still out there with many others and it is possible to go foraging for them to produce a tasty meal.
+Also before the global market for food, there were not so many vegetables around in the spring so foraging for fresh leafy growth helped to fill the gap.
+The Romans brought Ground Elder with them for this purpose.
 Because they are not the cultivated variety the edible parts are usually smaller so they require more harvesting time than their domesticated cousins.
 For example, Sea Beet is the originator of perpetual spinnach and Sea Kale the forerunner of all the Brassicas grown to-day.

 This meant that the effort required to obtain the food always had to be considered as spending lots of time and energy to recover small morsels would lead to starvation.
 Seeds and roots are concentrated packages of energy whereas a greater quantity of leafy growth is needed to provide the same food value.
 Unfortunately our brains are still 'hard-wired' to consume enough food to support a hunter-gatherer lifestyle and not driving to the local supermarket - hence the current problems with obesity.

 The big advantages of picking from the wild is that you know that none of the plants have been subjected to modern cultivation methods using artificial fertilizers and pesticides.
 They have not been genetically engineered or hybridised to make them suitable for storing and transporting long distances.
 No airmiles are involved in obtaining them so this is good for the climate.
 Also the exercise in the fresh air while foraging is good for you and the produce is fresh with all of its vitamins intact.